DiarmaidJoyce/Connect5/README.md

 # Connect Five

-A Variation of the famous Connect Four game.
+A Variation of the famous Connect Four game using Client-Server architecture.